bsdpot/pot/share/doc/pot/QuickStart.md

 ### Network configuration: public virtual network bridge
 Thanks to `VNET(9)`, `pot` supports an IPv4 virtual network.
 This network is configured in configuration file (`/usr/local/etc/pot/pot.conf`), so be sure you have it properly configured.
-At the moment, `pot` supports only one big public virtual network, represented by a shared network bridge, so all `pot`s will share it.
+This network type refers to a shared bridge where the public virtual network lives.
+All `pot`s with this network type will share it.
+The virtual internal network is connected with the ouside via NAT.

 To help the `pot` framework and all users to manage the public virtual network, an additional package is required, normally automatically installed as dependency of the package `pot`.
 It's also manually installable via:
 ```console